x86 architecture

 #2 If the suppressing instruction is followed by a HLT, by a REP string instruction, or by a FP instruction that causes a FP freeze, then the suppression will end eventually, to permit interrupt service.
 Also, for streams of suppressing instructions only the first suppression will be guaranteed.

 Last but not least, if the suppressing instruction is followed by a trap or a fault, then the suppression will end, so that the first instruction of the exception handler can be a suppressing one.
 Though the (#DB) trap could be suppressed to avoid this scenario, faults could not be.
-This means that the concept of external interrupt suppresion is flawed, and therefore should go away in future x86 processors.
+This means that the very concept of external interrupt suppresion is flawed, and therefore should go away in future x86 processors.

 To properly handle all corner cases, the SUPPRESS_INTERRUPTS flag requires a 2-bit implementation.